-- We do not cover the cost of parenting classes or other classes relating to pregnancy and childbirth - costs for treatment that has not yet taken place, even if it is being provided as part of a treatment package.
+Costs for treatment that has not yet taken place, even if it is being provided as part of a treatment package.

 Please always call us to check what you are covered for before starting any private treatment for pregnancy or childbirth that you intend to claim for.